aiven/aiven-docs/docs/products/flink/howto/restart-strategy-jar-applications.md

 tolerance in distributed and scalable systems.
 Aiven for Apache Flink® supports restart strategies for both JAR and SQL applications.

-## Restart strategy for JAR applications
+## Default restart strategy for JAR and SQL applications

-Aiven for Apache Flink® uses the **exponential-delay** as the default restart strategy for JAR applications, incrementally increasing the delay time between restarts to a specified maximum.
-After reaching the maximum delay, it remains constant for any subsequent restarts.
-The default strategy is integrated into the Aiven for Apache Flink cluster configuration and automatically applies to all JAR applications.
+Aiven for Apache Flink® uses the **exponential-delay** strategy as the default restart mechanism for both **JAR and SQL applications**.
+This strategy incrementally increases the delay between restarts, reaching a configurable maximum.
+After reaching the maximum, the delay remains constant.
+The strategy resets the exponential delay after a period of successful restarts, preventing it from staying at the maximum indefinitely.
+This default strategy is integrated into the Aiven for Apache Flink cluster configuration and automatically applies to JAR and SQL applications.

-### View the default strategy
+## View the default strategy

 You can view the default restart strategy configurations for your Aiven for Apache Flink cluster in the Apache Flink Dashboard.
 Follow these